-The Costa Rican legislation dealing with food and agricultural imports has not undergone significant change over the last few years.
-However, the process of consolidation within the Central American Customs Union has resulted in changes to some regulations, such as the harmonization of registration and nutritional labeling requirements throughout the region as well as new microbiological criteria for food products.
+The Costa Rican legislation dealing with food and agricultural imports has not changed significantly over the last few years.
+However, the process of consolidation within the Central American Customs Union has resulted in changes to some regulations, such as the harmonization of registration and nutritional labeling requirements throughout the region as well as microbiological criteria for food products.
 Additional regional regulations were harmonized in 2012, as Central American countries reached agreements on several regulations, including labeling of packaged foods, nutritional labeling of food products, and additives.
-Regional Technical Standards for different food products have also been introduced over time, and work on standards for specific food products continues in the region.
-It is therefore important for exporters to review the introduction of new regulations periodically.
-The Costa Rican Ministry of Foreign Trade lists new regional regulations in chronological order on its website.
+Regional Technical Standards for different food products have been introduced over time, and development of standards for specific food products continues in the region.
+It is therefore important for exporters to periodically review the list of new regulations (appearing in chronological order) posted to the Costa Rican Ministry of Foreign Trade website.
 A comprehensive list of food regulations is available on the Ministry of Health's Food Product Regulations website.